Ever thought of coming to Crete to help with the olive harvest?

 forming those bonds of philosophy whilst labouring sweetly amongst the

-Illusion #2: Rustic Grins.
+Illusion #2: Rustic Grins

 The next illusion to be shattered is the notion of farmers.
 How could we